Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Fetch metadata for a single ClickUp doc') and resource ('doc'), listing key metadata fields (name, parent, dates, type).
-It explicitly distinguishes from siblings by stating what it does NOT return and naming alternative tools for content retrieval (clickup_doc_pages, clickup_doc_get_page).
+The description clearly states it fetches metadata for a single ClickUp doc, listing specific fields (name, parent, dates, type).
+It explicitly distinguishes from sibling tools that return page bodies, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.